Efficient Simulation of Sparse Graphs of Point Processes: Set-up

 \subsection{Discrete event version of classical multivariate algorithm for point processes}

+To simulate multivariate processes, Ogata \cite{ogata} made an hybridation between two different notions : the thinning algorithm presented above and the attribution of marks.
+Indeed, since all processes $N_j$ are communicating with each other, Ogata's idea for the attribution of marks is to generate the next point of the aggregated process $N$ and, then, to decide for its mark.

-To simulate multivariate processes, Ogata's algorithm \cite{ogata} is usually used but only applies to thinning procedures and constant intensities for $\lambda^*$.
-Based on a discrete event scheduling strategy, this algorithm can be generalised and simplified as proposed in Algorithm \ref{alg:cent}.
-This algorithm is called \emph{full scan} because the intensities of every node of the graph need to be scanned and updated at each time stamp $t_k$.
-The main steps of this new algorithm are presented in Figure \ref{fig:centra} for a visual representation of the method).
+In the present article, we choose to discard the thinning part, which can be added to all the algorithms that we derive here.
+The attribution part of Ogata's multivariate algorithm \cite{ogata}, is referred in the sequel as \emph{full scan}, because the intensities of all nodes of the graph need to be scanned and updated at each time stamp $t_k$.
+Once the next point of $N$ is decided, the basic idea for the attribution of marks is to attribute them at random, the distribution taking into account the relative value of the intensity of each subprocess.
+The main steps of this algorithm are presented in Figure \ref{fig:centra} for a visual representation of the method.
 More details about the algorithm steps are provided through the Hawkes application in Section~\ref{sec:Hawkes}.

-Original Ogata's algorithm was using thinning at step~\ref{alg-line:cent-next-point} of Algorithm~\ref{alg:cent}.
+Original Ogata's algorithm uses thinning at step~\ref{alg-line:cent-next-point} of Algorithm~\ref{alg:cent}.
 However the complexity of a thinning step is difficult to evaluate because it depends on both the complexity of the upper-bounding function $\lambda^*$ and how far this function is from $\lambda$, which influences how much time the thinning algorithm rejects.
 Therefore for a clear evaluation of the complexity, we focused on simulations where the transformation method is doable, typically when the intensities are piecewise constant.